 - Provides distinct picture of anatomically why and where pills are “getting stuck” through direct visualization of anatomy

 - Continuous recording of the entire study captures penetration/aspiration after the swallow and in between swallows (including esophageal backflow), which may be missed when fluoroscopy is turned off

-- The facility SLP can be present to provide valuable input and may bill for dysphagia treatment that same day (two minds at work is better than one outside mind who is unfamiliar with the patient)
+- The primary SLP can be present to provide valuable input and may bill for dysphagia treatment that same day (two minds at work is better than one outside mind who is unfamiliar with the patient)

 - NO need to schedule with hospital radiology, coordinate with hospital speech pathology, wait over a week for the appointment, set up transportation, arrange for patient chaperone, contact hospital SLP with specific information, or wait for the report back

-- Quick turn-around time, as we guarantee completion of procedure within 4 business days from your request
+- Quick turn-around time as we guarantee completion of procedure within 4 business days from your request

 - Full report (including color photos) provided to you BEFORE we leave

 - Digital recording of procedures are securely stored for future comparison of studies